CLARIAH/ineo-content/README.md

 be edited in a WYSIWYG fashion without knowledge of either Markdown or YAML.

 A GitHub account is required to edit.
 The CMS can be accessed [here](https://clariah.github.io/ineo-content/admin)

+The CMS is a nice convenience but it also enforced some limitations, it has put the following constraints on this specification:

+* All media files are stored in a single directory `/media/` and does not allow further divisions in subdirectories.

 ### Online IDE